awsdocs/aws-parallelcluster-user-guide/doc_source/network-configuration-v3.md

         #AssignPublicIp: false
 ```

 In this configuration, only the head node of the cluster is required to have a public IP assigned\.
-You can achieve so by either turning on "Enable auto\-assign public IPv4 address" setting for the subnet used in `HeadNode > Networking > SubnetId` or by assigning an Elastic IP in `HeadNode > Networking > ElasticIp`\.
+You can achieve this by either turning on the "Enable auto\-assign public IPv4 address" setting for the subnet used in `HeadNode` / `Networking` / `SubnetId` or by assigning an Elastic IP in `HeadNode` / `Networking` / `ElasticIp`\.

+If you define a p4d instance type or another instance type that has multiple network interfaces or a network interface card, you must set `HeadNode` / `Networking` / `ElasticIp` to `true` to provide public access\.
+AWS public IPs can only be assigned to instances launched with a single network interface\.
+For more information on IP addresses, see [Assign a secondary private IPv4 address](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/MultipleIP.html#ManageMultipleIP)\.

 This configuration requires a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) or an internal proxy in the subnet used for the queues, to give internet access to the compute instances\.